KatherineMEnright/Peanut/README.md

      Wikipedia or Wikidata (https://www.wikidata.org)> -->

 ### A Nut in Name Alone
 In spite of its English name and nutlike taste, the <span eid="Q3621199">peanut</span> is, in fact, not a nut.
 This mighty legume is today grown across the world for a variety of uses including human consumption, oil production, and animal feed, as well as playing an important role in crop rotation due to the nitrogen-fixing bacteria in its root nodules.
-The taxonomic name of the cultivated peanut, <span eid="Q37383">*Arachis hypogaea*</span> (hypo- [under], gaea [earth]), reflects this tropical plant’s ingenious growth method whereby its flowers bury themselves in the ground to bear fruit, protecting them from cooler night-time temperatures.
+The taxonomic name of the cultivated peanut plant, <span eid="Q37383">*Arachis hypogaea*</span> (hypo- [under], gaea [earth]), reflects this tropical plant’s ingenious growth method whereby its flowers bury themselves in the ground to bear fruit, protecting them from cooler night-time temperatures.
 <param ve-image
        label="Illustration of the Arachis hypogaea Plant"
        attribution="Franz Eugen Köhler, "Medizinal-Pflanzen" (1887)"